awsdocs/aws-amplify-console-user-guide/doc_source/redirects.md

 ## Redirects for single page web apps \(SPA\)<a name="redirects-for-single-page-web-apps-spa"></a>

 Most SPA frameworks support HTML5 history\.pushState\(\) to change browser location without triggering a server request\.
 This works for users who begin their journey from the root \(or */index\.html*\), but fails for users who navigate directly to any other page\.

-Using regular expressions, the following example sets up a 200 rewrite for all files to index\.html, except for the specific file extensions specified in the regular expression\.
+The following example uses regular expressions to set up a 200 rewrite for all files to index\.html, except for the file extensions specified in the regular expression\.

 ****